Ramesh0325/AI-SHOT_SUGGESTOR/README.md

 2. **CLOSE-UP** – A terrified passenger grips the railing, water splashing on her face.
 3. **UNDERWATER SHOT** – Wreckage and floating debris engulfed in turbulent currents.

-> You can click "Generate Image" beside each shot to visualize it.
+> You can optionally upload a reference image to guide the generated visuals.
+If no image is uploaded, the AI will generate images based only on your prompt.

 ---